- Dec 6, 2021

 Other Important Details

-- Stories must be submitted to Professor Adam Fremeth, EJ Kernaghan Chair in Energy Policy: email@example.com by February 1, 2021.
+- Stories must be submitted to Laura McLeod, Coordinator of the Ivey Energy Centre, at firstname.lastname@example.org by February 23, 2022.

-- The competition is open to all Ivey HBA, MBA, EMBA, MSc and PhD students.
+- The competition is open to all Ivey HBA, MBA, EMBA, MSc, MMA and PhD students.
 Students may submit jointly authored stories, and are welcome to co-author across programs and faculties at Western University; however, at least one student must currently be at Ivey.

-- The Ivey Energy Policy and Management Centre and Energyphile will have the right to publish the prize-winning submission(s).
+- The Ivey Energy Centre and Energyphile will have the right to publish the prize-winning submissions.